-There are many ways to make a gift to the College of Education.
+There are many ways to make a gift to the College of Education and Human Sciences.
 You can use a credit card to make a gift online, set up an automatic draft to your bank account, match your gift through your employer, transfer a gift of stock or securities, or make a deferred gift or multi-year pledge.
-The College of Education’s Office of Advancement is happy to assist with this process and provide guidance.
-Emily Kabbes, Director of Development, can be reached by phone at 318.257.2296 or email at email@example.com.
+The College of Education and Human Sciences’ Office of Advancement is happy to assist with this process and provide guidance.
+Rosilynn Gillum, Director of Development, can be reached by phone at 318.257.2296 or email at email@example.com.

-Invest in the College of Education and in our future
+Invest in the College of Education and Human Sciences and in our future

-There are so many ways to get involved either personally, with your organization, or with your employer to support our students and the College of Education.
+There are so many ways to get involved either personally, with your organization, or with your employer to support our students and the College of Education and Human Sciences.